harry7557558/harry7557558/list-of-projects.md

-# List of My Personal Projects
+# List of My Projects

-*Last updated: December 17th, 2023*
+*Last updated: December 31th, 2023*

-Here is a document I created to track and showcase my personal projects.
+Here is a document I created to track and showcase my projects.
 As a [kid from an alien planet](https://en.wikipedia.org/wiki/Asperger_syndrome), I spent a large fraction of my spare time on personal programming projects as a [surrogate activity](https://books.google.ca/books?id=ckfJEAAAQBAJ&pg=PT19&lpg=PT19).
 Almost all works on my GitHub are done independently.
 My topic of interest include rendering and visualization, geometry processing, image and signal processing, and physical simulation and control.
-I mostly code in C++ and Python, but I also enjoy creating web applications for good platform compatibility.
+I value high performance in products, but I'm also inclined to solve problems in unconventional ways.
+I enjoy coding in C++ and Python, but I've also created a number web applications for convenience in sharing.

-## I'm currently working on
+## Currently Working On

 Director of a school project on denoising path-traced images using deep learning and running real-time rendering in web browsers;